 Disease (pestilence as it is sometimes called in the Bible) is part of the human condition.
 When sin entered the world, sickness became a part of life.
 He sometimes uses critical times to draw people back to Himself, and this may be one of those times, or it may just part of being human.
 What we do know is we want to be sensitive to the fears surrounding such uncertainty as today but pray that God uses this situation to lead people to a saving faith in Him.
 He has not changed.
 He remains the Alpha and the Omega, and “Our refuge and strength, an ever-present help in times of trouble.”
 (Psalm 46:1)

 How Can I Be Faithful In My Giving?

 Even if we don’t be meet on campus for the next couple of weeks, there are several ways you can give.
 By mail or online giving.

-What about my small group?
+What about my community group?

 There are ways we can take care of each other without being together.
 The Ministry Team here is researching ways for us to connect without being on campus together, but technology allows for some amazing ways we can interact with one another virtually without being in one place.
 We urge you to continue to look after one another, praying for one another, and connecting through phone, text, video conferencing apps, and any of several ways available to you today to do so until we can meet again.
 While this isn’t an ideal situation, we all want to be in, the reality is it couldn’t have come at a better time in history for us to connect remotely with one another!